Is Tor Legal? Can You Use Tor Browser Safely in 2023?

 How Legal is Tor Browser in Different Countries?

-In general, Tor is a legal software that’s not specifically banned anywhere.
+In general, Tor is legal software that’s not specifically banned almost anywhere in the world.
 In fact, it is widely celebrated as a beacon of sophisticated privacy protection.
+You can use Tor to hide your web traffic and legitimately browse the dark web without having to worry about any snoopers.

 Countries instead have bans or mere restrictions on privacy and anonymity tools like VPNs and proxies.
 While some countries like China cite national security to justify censorship of such tools, others like Saudi Arabia resort to outright banning of the entire internet ecosystem.

-We have used official Tor statistics and news articles to list some countries where the Tor Project and its users have been in trouble, especially with the government in power.
-Check out the legality of Tor applications in different countries below.
+I have used official Tor statistics and news articles to list some countries where the Tor Project and its users have been in trouble, especially with the government in power.
+Check out the legality of Tor applications in different countries below:

 1. Tor is banned in Russia

-In our research, no country has specifically targeted Tor except for Russia.
+Russia is the only country that deliberately and specifically blocks Tor.
 Tor reports that Russians made up nearly 15% of its user base before the ban came in late 2021.
 The reason given by Russia’s media regulator Roskomnadzor was that the website contained “information that ensures the operation of tools that provide access to illegal content.”

 3. Iran and Egypt users need a bridge to connect to Tor

-Iran is another country where Tor is likely banned.
-We’ve found reports where users from Iran were forced to use a bridge node to connect to Tor or any other privacy tool.
-We assume this is because the Iran government doesn’t like its citizens bypassing censorship.
+Iran is another country where Tor is actively monitored and censored, but not banned.
+I’ve found reports where users from Iran were forced to use a bridge node to connect to Tor or any other privacy tool.
+I assume this is because the Iran government doesn’t like its citizens bypassing censorship.

 In Egypt, Tor was widely used as a tool for dissent.
+In 2015, a Cairo court sentenced a student to three years in prison for “spreading false news” and “using a website for terrorist purposes” after he used Tor to access a news website that was blocked in Egypt.
 There is no outright ban in the country but users still need a workaround to access it.

-While there is no official report to suggest that Tor is banned in the following countries, we have reasons to believe that there are restrictions in place.
-Tor is likely forbidden in the following countries:
+While there is no official report to suggest that Tor is banned in the following countries, we can have reasons to believe that there are restrictions in place.
+According to the information provided on the official Tor traffic analysis page, it is likely censored or unavailable in certain regards in the following countries:

 - Bosnia and Herzegovina

-So, is Tor illegal?
-The answer is no. If you use the web to shop, social networking, and search for information, Tor can be an essential privacy tool.
+So, is Tor safe and legal to use?
+The answer is yes.
+If you use the web to shop, social networking, and search for information, Tor can be an essential privacy tool that hides your Internet traffic.
 Its open-source nature and ease make it a great option for most people.
 Tor then works as a filter between you and the web and helps protect your privacy to an extent.

-Things get murky when you use Tor to access hidden services on the dark web.
+That said, things can get murky when you use Tor to access hidden services on the dark web.
 You may be committing a crime without even realizing it.
 This can have serious consequences despite the acclaimed privacy that Tor provides.
+Because of this, every Tor user should be aware of their country’s online privacy laws.

 Frequently Asked Questions on Tor’s Legality